BBT-401 is under development as a treatment for ulcerative colitis.

 About the drug candidate

-Bridge Biotherapeutics acquired the exclusive global license for BBT-401 from Korea Research Institute of Chemical Technology (KRICT) and Sungkyungkwan University in October, 2015.
+Bridge Biotherapeutics acquired the exclusive global license for BBT-401 from the Korea Research Institute of Chemical Technology (KRICT) and Sungkyungkwan University in October, 2015.
 In December 2018, Bridge Biotherapeutics licensed out the development and commercialization rights for the Asia region (22 countries) to Daewoong Pharmaceutical.

 EventDate of PresentationPresentation